 Pre-Op Dietary Guidelines

-- The average calorie allowance for the Lap-Band pre-op diet ranges from 800 to 1200 calories per day.
+- Calorie allowance of 800 to 1200 calories per day.

-Your diet will be limited, but foods that may be included are yogurt, fruit, cereal, eggs, oatmeal for breakfast and lean meat or fish with green vegetables for dinner.
-Your diet may also include protein supplements.
+A typical meal schedule may include yogurt, fruit, cereal, eggs, or oatmeal for breakfast, a protein drink for lunch, and lean meat or fish with green vegetables for dinner.

+Protein supplements (protein powder, protein shake) are a common ingredient of bariatric pre-surgery diets.
 High levels of protein will help the body heal after surgery as well as protect muscles so that the body burns excess fat instead of muscle tissue when on a low fat diet.